jeanbabtista/album-tracker/README.md

 Users can create playlists of their favorite albums.
 Playlists can be shared with other users, and users can add albums to their own playlists.
 Also, our admins can create global playlists that are visible to all users.

+### 8. Spotify Integration

+Users can connect their Spotify account to the application.
+This allows users to add albums to their Spotify library directly from the application.

 ## API Reference

 ### Authentication